-Pork asado of Pampanga is a tasty stew marinated in lemon juice and soy sauce.
+Pork asado is a tasty stew marinated in lemon juice and soy sauce.
 Tender pork slices braised in tomato juice and butter that is so moist and flavorful.

 What is Kapampangan Asado?

 Pork asado may sound Spanish but is actually a dish that the Chinese introduced in the Philippines.
 Asado is also famous as a siopao (dumplings) filling.
 The other variant is bola-bola (meatballs).
 Cooking kapampangan pork asado has a different method or technique than The Chinese asado.
 The Kapampangans stew the pork in tomato sauce.
 Giving this sweet dish a bit of tang.